Homemade Mozzarella Sticks

 How many coats?

-Repeat this breading process at least twice, so you get a thick enough coating on the outside.
-I actually prefer to do three coats for a really robust crispy shell, and to ensure that no cheese oozes out during cooking.
+I recommend you repeat this breading process at least twice, so you get a thick enough coating on the outside.
+But I actually prefer to do three coats for a really robust crispy shell, and to ensure that no cheese oozes out during cooking.

 Here is a photo from left to right of 1 coating, 2 coatings, and 3 coatings: